Directors’ Duties in Australia

 However, although there are many obvious benefits to creating a company, if you will become a director, you must first be aware of the legal duties and obligations attached to such a position.
 A breach of any of these duties can have a severe impact on a person’s profession, finances, and lifestyle if the breach or breaches are serious.

-‘Director’ is defined in s 9 of the Corporations Act as a person who:
+‘Director’ is defined in section 9 of the Corporations Act as a person who:

 - ‘is appointed to the position of a director’, or